jeffposnick/photo-frame-formatter/README.md

 photo-frame-formatter
 =====================

-A Python script to format source photos to be used with, e.g., a digital photo frame.
+A Python script to format source photos to be used with, e.g., a digital photo frame